ChenZhongPu/data-structure-swufe/book/src/fundamentals/tdd.md

 [^debug] Part of the reason stems from the fact that assertions have multiple applications.
 In addition to tests, assertions also can be used to debug code.

 [^bug] Edsger W. Dijkstra said that “Program testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.”
 That doesn’t mean we shouldn’t try to test as much as we can!

+[^pytest] A third-party test library, called [pytest](https://docs.pytest.org/en/7.1.x/), is more powerful than the `unittest` module in the standard library.